UTSCCSCC01/finalprojects22-amorr-yes/doc/sprint0/PB.md

    - high priority
    - Related persona: Lara Foster

-#### Client Address Filter
+#### Client Location Filter

-8. As a client, I only want the service near to my address so that I don't need to check whether the service is provided in my area.
+8. As a client, I only want the service near my address so that I don't need to check whether the service is provided in my area.

    - Client can find their location on a map in the website

-   - Filter the service provider based on the distance between clients and service provider.
+   - Filter service providers based on the distance between clients and service providers.

    - lowest priority
    - Related persona: Lara Foster